 Adjunct therapies.
 Depending on the clinical condition of the patient, an appropriate fluid balance, use of diuretics when clinically indicated, anticoagulants, treatment of comorbidities and nutritional aspects should be considered.
-At all times, healthcare providers should strongly enforce the need for smoking cessation.
-Given that patients hospitalized with COPD exacerbations are at increased risk of deep vein thrombosis and pulmonary proca,^{82,83} prophylactic measures for thromboembolism should be instituted.^{84,85}
+Among COPD patients hospitalized with a suspected exacerbation, up to 5.9% were found to have pulmonary embolism.(90) Hospitalized patients with COPD are at an increased risk of deep vein thrombosis and pulmonary embolism(91,92) and prophylactic measures for thromboembolism should be instituted.(93,94) At all times, healthcare providers should strongly enforce the need for smoking cessation.